Voice and Video

 Request Infobip to send SIP OPTIONS messages to your SIP equipment at a fixed interval of 60 seconds.
 Infobip always responds to incoming SIP OPTIONS requests with a 200 OK response.

 When SIP OPTIONS polling is enabled, Infobip sends OPTIONS requests toward your infrastructure to monitor trunk availability.
 If the polling detects that the trunk is out of service, this status is considered for call routing decisions.
-However, the OPTIONS status is not exposed in the Infobip web interface or through the SIP trunk status API.
+However, the OPTIONS status is not exposed in the Infobip web interface or through the SIP trunk status API (opens in a new tab).

 X (static)